drnxloc/rest_route/README.md

+# RestRoute: Manage API Routes with Type Safety

 ## Introduction

-A simple way to manage API routes in your app with type safety and proper inheritance.
+RestRoute is a library that helps you create and manage API routes with type safety and proper inheritance.
+It provides a structured way to build API URLs dynamically.

 ## What It Does

-`RestRoute<T>` is a base class that helps you create API routes flexibly, allowing you to concatenate paths and add parameters easily. `NestedRoute<P, T>` is used to create child routes, such as "stories/13/comments/5", while maintaining type safety.

-When working with APIs, we often need to construct various URL paths dynamically.
-Managing these routes manually can lead to errors, inconsistencies, and difficult-to-maintain code.

-This library helps you build API URLs in a structured, type-safe way.
-Instead of manually writing strings like `"users/123/comments"`, you can use method chains that are checked by the compiler.
+When working with APIs, constructing URL paths dynamically can lead to errors and maintenance issues.
+RestRoute helps you build API URLs in a structured, type-safe way using method chains that are checked by the compiler.

-### Key Improvements in the New Version

-The updated implementation addresses several key issues:

-1. **Proper Type Safety**: Routes now correctly return their concrete types through a `copyWithImpl` method that each subclass must implement
-2. **More Flexible Inheritance**: `NestedRoute` now accepts any `BaseRoute` as a parent, not just `RestRoute`
-3. **Improved Mixin Support**: The `RestfulMixin` now works with any `BaseRoute`, making it more versatile

 ## Basic Usage